 There are many treatment options that focus on pregnant women, and often, pregnancy moves a woman to the front of the treatment line if there is a waiting list.
 The sooner comprehensive addiction treatment is given, in combination with prenatal care, the better the potential outcome for both the mom and baby.

 Drinking Wine During Pregnancy: Safety and Risks.
 American Pregnancy Association.
-Retrieved April 2019 from from https://americanpregnancy.org/is-it-safe/wine-during-pregnancy/
+Retrieved April 2019 from https://americanpregnancy.org/is-it-safe/wine-during-pregnancy/

 Drug Use During Pregnancy.
 Merck Manual Consumer Version.
-Retrieved April 2019 from from https://www.merckmanuals.com/home/women-s-health-issues/drug-use-during-pregnancy/drug-use-during-pregnancy
+Retrieved April 2019 from https://www.merckmanuals.com/home/women-s-health-issues/drug-use-during-pregnancy/drug-use-during-pregnancy

 Placental Abruption.
 March of Dimes.
-Retrieved April 2019 from from https://www.marchofdimes.org/complications/placental-abruption.aspx
+Retrieved April 2019 from https://www.marchofdimes.org/complications/placental-abruption.aspx